Musab-program/Second-year/README.md

 # Second-year
-These projects made vy me when I was in second year in the university
+These projects made by me when I was in second year in the university